viskan/com.viskan.ant.file/README.md

 Background
 ==========

-Ant does not work properly with unc path:
+Ant does not work properly with UNC path:

 ```xml
 	<timestampselector property="latest.database.backup">